Mob Quad, Merton College. Image courtesy of Caro Wallis

 St Edmund Hall

-St Edmund Hall, also known as Teddy Hall, is a constituent college of the University of Oxford.
-The college claims to be “the oldest surviving academic society to house and
+St Edmund Hall (or Teddy Hall) is a constituent college of the University of Oxford and claims to be “the oldest surviving academic society”.

 Oxford University - Balliol College.
 Image courtesy of Billy Wilson.